canonical/mlflow-operator/docs/explanation/why-charmed.rst

 Knowing the answer to this will help any prospective MLflow users decide whether they want the charmed version.

-Simplified deployment, upgrades, and updates
+Simplified deployment
 --------------------------------------------

-Charmed MLflow offers simplified deployment, upgrade guides, and the latest updates.
+Charmed MLflow offers simplified deployment.
 Like any charmed product, Charmed MLflow is deployed as a `charm bundle <https://juju.is/docs/juju/bundle>`_ using `Juju <https://juju.is/>`_.
 Deploying an application with Juju is arguably simpler than deploying to a raw Kubernetes cluster.

 Security, stability, and maintenance
 -------------------------------------

 Charmed MLflow benefits from the following:

+- Upgrade guides.
 - Automated security scanning: The bundle is scanned periodically.
 - Security patching: Charmed MLflow follows Canonical’s process and procedure for security patching.
 Vulnerabilities are prioritised based on severity, the presence of patches in the upstream project, and the risk of exploitation.
 - Maintained images: All Charmed MLflow images are actively maintained.